Hello readers, we hope you all are doing great. In this tutorial, we will learn how to interface an LCD display (16*2) with the ESP32 module.

 Code Description

-- The first step is to include the required header files.
+- The first step is to include the required library files.
+LiquidCrystal is the official Arduino Library to control the LCD.

 - Select the right development board from Tools >> Boards >> DOIT ESP32 DevKit V1 in Arduino IDE.